IVSoftware/disable-drag-selection/README.md

+Your post states:

+> they should only be able to pick 1 cell per column.

+As your image shows, the problem is that dragging over multiple cells with `MultiSelect` enabled is going to break that rule by selecting "multiple cells per column".
+___
-If you're willing to extend `DataGridView` you could try detecting mouse drag and disabling cell selection for a brief interval after detection.
-It worked with the test code shown below.
+The general approach you've taken in your code is to deselect after the fact.
+It might be even better to prevent the cells that would break the rule from being selected in the first place, and it's straightforward to do this by making a lightweight extended class for `DataGridView`, and then detecting mouse drag and disabling cell selection for a brief interval after detection.
+I used the minimal test code shown below to verify that this works as intended.

 ```
 class DataGridViewEx : DataGridView